spacejam/rio/README.md

 # rio

-pre-alpha misuse-resistant bindings for io_uring, focusing on users who want to do high-performance storage.
+misuse-resistant bindings for io_uring, focusing on users who want to do high-performance storage.

 * only relies on libc, no need for c/bindgen to complicate things, nobody wants that